Professional Development Scholarship Emphasizing History, Number Theory, and Discrete Mathematics

 Father Stanley Bezuszka had a strong abiding interest in the history of mathematics - ever present in his writings and in his presentations.
 He routinely urged his students and teacher colleagues to learn about and from the mathematicians of the past.
 Margaret J. (Peg) Kenney was an outstanding teacher, a strong leader for many professional organizations, a mentor for hundreds of classroom teachers, and an advocate for including discrete mathematics in the mathematics curriculum.
 Her summer institutes were the highlight of professional development for hundreds of teachers.
 This scholarship acknowledges and honors both individuals in the areas of mathematics' history, number theory and discrete mathematics.

-Review the scoring rubric used to rate proposals in this category and determine which proposals will be selected for funding.
+View the scoring rubric.
+This rubric is used by reviewers to rate proposals and determine which proposals will be selected for funding.
 Proposal RequirementsI.
 Proposal Cover Form (Microsoft Word)

 ❏ Complete all requested information.